 Employers should ensure that employees whose functions can be done remotely (e.g. by telecommuting) continue to do so.
 All employers and employees must also adhere to the Safe Management Measures at all times.

 If telecommuting is not possible, employers should split their employees into teams.
 There should be no cross-deployment/interaction between employees in different teams or worksites, even outside of work.

-3. Are companies which are resuming operations required to ensure that their employees work from home?
+2. Are companies that have resumed operations required to ensure that their employees work from home?

 The overarching objective of these regulations is to reduce physical interactions in order to prevent spread of COVID-19.
 Employers are required to provide the facilities necessary and direct every worker to work-from-home for at least half their working time, as far as reasonably practicable, and ensure that no more than half of employees who are able to work-from-home are at the workplace at any point in time.

 You will need to adhere to Safe Management Measures while working in the office.
 These include undergoing temperature screenings and declarations, wearing masks at all times, practising good personal hygiene and keeping at least one metre distance from others.
 If you feel unwell, you must not go to work.